dell/opentelemetry-cli/CONTRIBUTING.rst

 6. Commit your changes and push your branch to GitHub::

     $ git add .
-    $ git commit -m "Your detailed description of your changes."
+    $ git commit -m "🐛 Your detailed description of your changes."
     $ git push origin name-of-your-bugfix-or-feature

 7. Submit a pull request through the GitHub website.